outdreamer/build-a-cure-1/docs/to_do.md

   - make all_vars global variable & remove from params
   - write function to get semantic props of compounds (bio-availability, activation in the host species, etc)
   - make sources query specific - symptom queries should pull from drugs/rxlist/forums/wiki
-  - add keyword check function in get_object function using all_vars['keywords'] map & type check function
-  - add metadata check to make sure they requested this data
+  - add metadata checks to make sure they requested data being matched/found
   - add read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example

 ## Synonyms

-  - add phrase parsing to synonym identification (match "a b" rather than just "a" or "b") for call in replace_syns
   - analyze synonyms to make sure theyre mostly unique
-  - check the definitions functionality supported by tools youre using to see if you can derive common standardized words from those without relying on synonyms map
   - convert all synonym/match/similarity checks to call to matches function with synonym param
-  - use definitions as a data source for relationships & synonyms if none are found
+  - use definitions as a data source for relationships if none are found

 ## Relationships